cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Post-quantum (PQ) cryptographic algorithms are based on problems that are conjectured to be resistant to attacks possible on a quantum computer.
-Key Encapsulation Mechanisms (KEMs), are a standardized class of cryptographic scheme that can be used to build protocols in lieu of traditional, quantum-vulnerable variants such as finite field or elliptic curve Diffie-Hellman (DH) based protocols.
+Key Encapsulation Mechanisms (KEMs) are a standardized class of cryptographic scheme that can be used to build protocols in lieu of traditional, quantum-vulnerable variants such as finite field or elliptic curve Diffie-Hellman (DH) based protocols.